jehart/SimpleBlockchainExample/README.md

 4. Copies the contents of the input file (specified by the $1 argument) into the temporary file as the block's body.
 5. Invokes the "simpleMiner" program to perform the mining process, using the temporary file as input, the target difficulty, and an output file in the "blk" directory with the same name as the temporary file and a ".blk" extension.
 6. After the "simpleMiner" program successfully mines the block, the script calculates the SHA-256 hash of the mined block and appends it to the "chain" file.

+# resetChain.sh
+The resetChain.sh script is a simple shell script to reset the blockchain state.
+It performs the following tasks:

+Removes all the ".blk" files from the "blk" directory.
+These files represent the mined blocks.
+Deletes the "chain" file, which stores the hashes of the mined blocks.
+Creates a new "chain" file with an initial entry, "Genesis Block the unmoved mover", representing the genesis block or the first block of the blockchain.

 # Example